Business Owner’s Policy

 What is the difference between a business owner's policy and a commercial package policy?

-A business owner’s policy combines general liability insurance and commercial property insurance in one policy, and is usually less expensive than buying the coverages separately.
+A business owner’s policy combines general liability insurance and commercial property insurance in one policy, and it's usually less expensive than buying the coverages separately.
 It’s often purchased by small business owners and startups to save money on their liability insurance.

 A commercial package policy (CPP) is typically purchased by larger businesses with higher risks, including small or midsize businesses with several employees.
 A CPP allows you to bundle multiple liability policies together, with more flexibility in terms of the risks covered and their coverage limits.